adamlamee/CODINGinK12/teachers.md

 ### Colab & Azure
-You can install Jupyter locally on you device, but for K12 schools getting software installed can be anywhere from tough to impossible.
+You can install Jupyter locally on your device, but for K12 schools getting software installed can be anywhere from tough to impossible.
 [Google Colaboratory](https://colab.research.google.com/notebooks/basic_features_overview.ipynb), or *Colab*, has revolutionized how we use Jupyter notebooks with students and in teacher professional development.
 The only downside is it requires a Google account.
 If your school uses Google Classroom, that's not a big deal.
 Running a notebook on Colab is great for older computers since it doesn’t use your processor for the heavy lifting.
 Like any other Google Doc/Sheet/Slide, you can save it to your Drive and even have multiple users editing simultaneously.
-If you’d rather use a Microsoft product, there’s Azure which similarly let’s you run and save our notebooks in the cloud using your Microsoft or Outlook365 account.
+If you’d rather use a Microsoft product, Azure lets you run and save our notebooks in the cloud using your Microsoft or Outlook365 account.
 We haven’t used this service much (as of May 2020), but I’ll update here after using it in some workshops this summer.

 ### GitHub
 [GitHub]( https://github.com/) is cloud storage, team collaboration, and version tracking all in one.
 Professional programmers and organizations use it to host their code and keep track of who made which edit when.
 We use it to host our notebooks and the data files they analyze.
 Colab has a great feature that allows us to create a URL that opens a notebook on GitHub in your own Colab window.
 The ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) buttons on the [home page](./index.md) do just that.
 As of May 2020, Azure doesn’t support linking to individual notebooks, but you can copy the entire project (all notebooks and data) to your Azure account and run them.